sterlzbd/roda/README.md

 ### Registering plugins

-If you want to ship an Sinuba plugin in a gem, but still have Sinuba load it automatically via `Sinuba.plugin :plugin_name`, you should so it can be required via `sinuba/plugins/plugin_name`, and then register it.
+If you want to ship a Sinuba plugin in a gem, but still have Sinuba load it automatically via `Sinuba.plugin :plugin_name`, you should place it where it can be required via `sinuba/plugins/plugin_name`, and then have the file register it as a plugin via `Sinuba.register_plugin`.
 It's recommended but not required that you store your plugin module in the Sinuba::SinubaPlugins namespace:

 ``` ruby